 National Wear Red Day® takes place on the first Friday of February each year as part of the GoRed For Women® campaign developed by the American Heart Association in 2004.
-National Wear Red day falls on Friday, February 1st, 2019.
-The GoRed® campaign is designed to bring attention and awareness to the issue of heart health among women, as research shows that many women are unfamiliar with the symptoms of a heart attack.
+National Wear Red Day falls on Friday, February 2nd, 2024.
+Get matching t-shirts for you staff to wear to show your company’s support of the important cause.

 Arrange for the American Red Cross to come to your office, fitness facility, or school for on-site first aid training.
 Also, keep CPR instructions posted in common areas, like break rooms, so people can have easy access to this life-saving guide.

 3. Encourage Healthy Living

 Share the facts about healthy eating and heart health.
 We know that excess belly fat can contribute to high blood pressure and unhealthy blood lipid levels.
 Help combat excess pounds by forming a weight loss group with your colleagues or organizing a wellness-focused lunch-and-learn series.
 Send staff or group members a fun and informational email that includes healthy recipe ideas.

 Foods high in soluble fiber—like beans, oats, barley, apples, pears, and avocados—are a tasty way to help lower bad cholesterol levels.
 Encourage employees to eat their vegetables with a quick healthy salad container or have a make-your-own-salad day.
 Here are some other giveaways to encourage healthy living: